 Jump straight to: How to buy the right tripod

 Our best advice, though, is to invest in the sturdiest tripod you’re prepared to carry, and to consider the type of photography you do.
 Outdoor photographers, for example, may benefit from an element-resistant, four-section tripod that folds down into a smaller space, while those working indoors or in the studio might be able to save a chunk of change by opting for something that lacks some or all of these features.
 Pro and enthusiast photographers would be wise to invest in a customisable modular tripod system, while beginners might prefer a cheaper non-customisable option with a simple three-way pan-and-tilt head.

 How much will a decent tripod set you back?
 The short answer is that it varies.
 Tripod kits that comprise a set of legs and a head can range in price from around $15/£10 for a flimsy, often unbranded option, to about $1,500/£1,250 for a top-of-the-range option.

-With an eye on stability, load-bearing capacity, features and performance, we’ve selected eight sturdy – yet sensibly priced – tripods here that we think are the best you can buy right now.
+With an eye on stability, load-bearing capacity, features, performance and price, we’ve selected ten sturdy tripods here, and we think they are the best you can buy right now…

 The best tripods in 2020